Gastroenteritis

 Further management

-Mild dehydration Oral fluids: 1mL/kg every 10 minutes of oral rehydration solution or water (if dislikes ORS) or watered down apple juice can be provided whist awaiting medical assessment.
+• Oral fluids: 1 mL/kg every 10 minutes of oral rehydration solution or water (if dislikes ORS) or watered down apple juice can be provided whist awaiting medical assessment.

-Solids and milk can be continues if the child is interested and not dehydrated.
+• Solids and milk can be continued if the child is interested and not dehydrated.

-Solids and milk can be continues if the child is interested and not dehydrated otherwise wait until rehydrated.
+• Solids and milk can be continued if the child is interested and not dehydrated otherwise wait until rehydrated.

-Severe dehydration Insert IV cannula, check FBC.
-U&E, and VBG.
+• Insert IV cannula, check FBC, UEC and VBG.

-IV fluid bolus: 20mL/kg bolus of 0.9% saline (repeat if required) and admit under the General Paediatric team.
+• IV fluid bolus: 20 mL/kg bolus of sodium chloride 0.9% (repeat if required) and admit under the General Paediatric team.

 If the child fails oral fluid trial:

-• Admit to the Emergency Department Short Stay Ward
+• Admit to the Emergency Department Short Stay Unit (ESSU)

 If the child fails NGT rapid rehydration (> 2 vomits):